chain4travel/camino-signavault/README.md

 # Signavault
 Signavault is a standalone off chain service which is responsible for collecting signatures for multisig alias transactions.
-It provides an API with four endpoits:
+It provides an API with four endpoints:

  - `CreateMultisigTx`: creates a new multisig transaction.
  - `GetAllMultisigTxForAlias`: gets all the pending multisig transactions for a given alias.